-Areas for Assessment Computer software and hardware Information and software technologies and society Designing and developing software solutions Communication and collaborative practices Responsible and ethical practices
+Areas for Assessment Computer software and hardware Information and software technologies and society Designing and developing software solutions Communication and collaborative practices

+Responsible and ethical practices

-Grade E Grade D Grade C Grade B Grade A A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: demonstrates elementary knowledge and understanding of, and skills in, selecting and using suitable software and hardware for a limited range of simple tasks. demonstrates basic knowledge and understanding of, and skills in, selecting and using suitable software and hardware for a limited range of tasks. d skills in, selecting and using suitable software and hardware for a skills in, selecting an using suitable software for a demonstrates extensive knowledge and understanding of, and skills in, selecting and using suitable software and hardware for a range of tasks. with guidance identifies effects on individuals and society of some past, current and emerging information technologies. ts on individuals individuals and society of some a limited range of past, current and current and emerging information information technologies. s individuals and society of a limited range of past, a range of past, current and emerging and emerging and emerging and analyses the effects on individuals and society of a range of past, current and emerging information technologies. perceptively analyses the effects on individuals and society of a range of past, current and emerging information technologies. applies elementary problem-solving or decision-making processes when designing, and producing solutions for some familiar situations. applies basic problem- solving and decision- making processes when designing, producing and evaluating solutions for familiar situations. applies problem-solving and decision-making processes when designing, producing and evaluating solutions for a range of situations confidently applies problem-solving and decision-making processes when designing, producing and evaluating solutions for a range of challenging situations. is a critical thinker who insightfully and creatively applies problem-solving and decision-making processes when designing, producing and evaluating solutions for a wide range of challenging situations. with guidance, recognises responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. recalls responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. applies responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. justifies and applies responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. independently justifies and applies responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. with support, communicates, using limited documentation, ideas and solutions to an audience. communicates, using appropriate documentation, ideas and solutions to an audience. communicates, using appropriate documentation, complex ideas and solutions to a variety of audiences. coherently communicates, using appropriate documentation, complex ideas and solutions to a variety of audiences. independently and logically communicates, using appropriate documentation, complex ideas and solutions to a variety of audiences.
+Grade E Grade D Grade C Grade B Grade A A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: demonstrates elementary knowledge and understanding of, and skills in, selecting and using suitable software and hardware for a limited range of simple tasks. demonstrates basic knowledge and understanding of, and skills in, selecting and using suitable software and hardware for a limited range of tasks. demonstrates sound knowledge and understanding of, and skills in, selecting and using suitable software and hardware for a range of tasks. demonstrates thorough knowledge and understanding of, and skills in, selecting and using suitable software and hardware for a range of tasks. demonstrates extensive knowledge and understanding of, and skills in, selecting and using suitable software and hardware for a range of tasks. with guidance identifies effects on individuals and society of some past, current and emerging information technologies. outlines the effects on individuals and society of a limited range of past, current and emerging information technologies. describes the effects on individuals and society of a range of past, current and emerging information technologies. analyses the effects on individuals and society of a range of past, current and emerging information technologies. perceptively analyses the effects on individuals and society of a range of past, current and emerging information technologies. applies elementary problem-solving or decision-making processes when designing, and producing solutions for some familiar situations. applies basic problem- solving and decision- making processes when designing, producing and evaluating solutions for familiar situations. applies problem-solving and decision-making processes when designing, producing and evaluating solutions for a range of situations confidently applies problem-solving and decision-making processes when designing, producing and evaluating solutions for a range of challenging situations. is a critical thinker who insightfully and creatively applies problem-solving and decision-making processes when designing, producing and evaluating solutions for a wide range of challenging situations. with guidance, recognises responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. recalls responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. applies responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. justifies and applies responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. independently justifies and applies responsible and ethical practice in the use of information and software technology when acquiring and manipulating data and information. with support, communicates, using limited documentation, ideas and solutions to an audience. communicates, using appropriate documentation, ideas and solutions to an audience. communicates, using appropriate documentation, complex ideas and solutions to a variety of audiences. coherently communicates, using appropriate documentation, complex ideas and solutions to a variety of audiences. independently and logically communicates, using appropriate documentation, complex ideas and solutions to a variety of audiences.